hooliganny/hooliganny.github.io/README.md

 A mini-blog or pseudo-showcase site that is meant to show what I have learnt from past minestones/projects.

-Made with Hugo, more details on first post.
+Originally made with Hugo, now made in Astro.
+More details on first post.